EsriDE/EsriDE-python-osm2arcgis/README.md

 ## Get OSM Data
 The module to get the data from Open Street Map takes a dictionary as input.
 This dictionary is built with the [ReadOSMConfig.py module](ReadOSMConfig.py) and contains the information of the config file.
 The return value is a data frame that has the format that can be used to transform it into Esri conform data.
+As the Overpass API has limitations for [data download](https://wiki.openstreetmap.org/wiki/Overpass_API#Limitations) there can occur problems after finishing a download.
+There is no fix limit mentioned.

 ## Publish Data do ArcGIS Online
 The module takes the dictionary from the [ReadAGOLConfig.py module](ReadAGOLConfig.py) and the data frame with the Open Street Map data.
 The data is published as a Feature Collection